TeamNewtry/NewtryDocumentation/README.md

 The development will follow the common clean code standards and naming conventions.
 Also we will create a definition of d which will be added here as soon as its complete.

 ## 4. Supporting Information
-For any further information you can contact the Common Playground Team or check our [Common Playground Blog](http://commonplayground.wordpress.com).
+For any further information you can contact the Newtry Team or check our [NewtryBlog](https://newtry.ionae.de/).
 The Team Members are:
-- Celina Adam
+-Jona Kuhn
-- Inga Batton
+-Oliver Schirmer
-- Nils Krehl
+-Jakob Braun
-- Denis Reibel
+-Norman Reimer

 <!-- Picture-Link definitions: -->
-[OUCD]: https://github.com/IB-KA/CommonPlayground/blob/master/UseCaseDiagramCP.png "Overall Use Case Diagram"
+[OUCD]: https://github.com/NewTryDocumentation/ressources/Overall_Use_Case_Diagram.pngg "Overall Use Case Diagram"